SoftUni-Internal/interactive-content/EN/00-Unit-Testing/04-Unit-Testing-Approaches.md

 [stream language="RO" videoId="497187415/9886bcfa69"  /]
 [/video-vimeo]

-TDD helps find design issues early and thus avoids reworking.
+- TDD helps find issues in an early stage of the project and thus avoids reworking

-Writing code to satisfy a test is a focused activity, with less chance of error.
+- We avoid writing a code to satisfy the test, and our focus switch to writing better quality code

-Tests will be more comprehensive than if they are written after the code.
+- Tests will be more comprehensive than if they are written after the code

 [/slide]